-The first-year Division I advisor is assigned to the student based on the student's tutorial, a first-year course specially designated for first year students only.
-The Division I advisor typically stays with the student until the student has filed for Division II and has an assigned Division II committee, which happens (at the latest) by the beginning of the fourth semester.
+The Division I advisor typically stays with the student until the student has filed for Division II and has an assigned Division II committee, which typically happens during the third semester.
 Transfer students will be assigned an advisor based on their interests, and keep that advisor at least until Division II is filed.

-- Contribute to the determination of student academic standing (see guidelines for academic progress)
+- Contributing to the determination of students’ academic standing

-- Counsel students about exchange/study abroad, field study, personal leave of absence, and withdrawal
+- Counseling students about internship opportunities, field study, study abroad, exchange, leave of absence, and withdrawal

 It is the student’s responsibility to remain in good communication with the academic advisor and to attend advising sessions on Advising Days.